anjiajun39/RAG-Retrieval/README.md

 # Features

+- **Simple yet Elegant**: Rejects complex, with a simple and understandable code structure for easy modifications.
 - **Supports end-to-end fine-tuning of RAG retrieval models**: Embedding (bert-based, llm-based), late interaction models (colbert), and reranker models (bert-based, llm-based).
 - **Supports fine-tuning of any open-source RAG retrieval models**: Compatible with most open-source embedding and reranker models, such as: bge (bge-embedding, bge-m3, bge-reranker), bce (bce-embedding, bce-reranker), gte (gte-embedding, gte-multilingual-reranker-base).
-- **Supports distillation of llm-based large models to bert-based smaller models**: Currently supports the distillation of llm-based reranker models into bert-based reranker models (implementation of mean squared error and cross-entropy loss).
+- **Supports distillation of larger models into smaller models**: Enables the distillation of larger LLM-based reranker or embedding models into smaller ones (e.g., a 0.5B-parameter LLM or BERT-base).
-- **Advanced Algorithms**: For embedding models, supports the [MRL algorithm](https://arxiv.org/abs/2205.13147) to reduce the dimensionality of output vectors.
+- **Advanced Algorithms**: For embedding models, supports the [MRL algorithm](https://arxiv.org/abs/2205.13147) to reduce the dimensionality of output vectors and [Stella distillation method](https://arxiv.org/abs/2412.19048).
 - **Multi-gpu training strategy**: Includes deepspeed, fsdp.
-- **Simple yet Elegant**: Rejects complex, with a simple and understandable code structure for easy modifications.

 # Quick Start